codacy/docs/docs/release-notes/cloud/cloud-2024-01-DD-gh-repository-ssh-keys-deprecation.md

 Make sure an organization owner [approves the updated permissions for the Codacy GitHub App](https://docs.github.com/en/apps/using-github-apps/reviewing-and-modifying-installed-github-apps) on your GitHub organization, if not done yet.

 Codacy has been requesting repository read permissions for **Contents** since September 2023.
-Organization owners should had received a GitHub notification to review a request for this additional permission:
+Organization owners should have received a GitHub notification to review a request for this additional permission:

 ![Codacy GitHub App updated permissions request](../images/2023-12-DD-gh-updated-permissions.png)<!--TODO PLUTO-802 Rename image-->